2023

 Altitude profile ●●●○○

-Largely flat course on asphalt cycle paths and low-traffic side roads, somewhat hilly on several stages.
+Largely flat route on asphalted cycle paths and low-traffic side roads, slightly hilly on several stages

 • Parking information